 From Tali Sachs

-Tali is a content marketing manager at HiBob.
+Tali is the senior content manager specializing in thought leadership at HiBob.
 She's been writing stories since before she knew what to do with a pen and paper.
-When she's not writing, she's reading sci-fi, snuggling with her cats, or singing at an open mic.
+When she's not writing, she's reading sci-fi, snuggling with her cats, or singing and writing songs.